-2009: "At the workshop, participants noted that EUA has a broader use beyond enabling the use of an unapproved product or extending the use of an approved product to populations for which it was not approved.
+13 2009: "At the workshop, participants noted that EUA has a broader use beyond enabling the use of an unapproved product or extending the use of an approved product to populations for which it was not approved.
 In particular, it can also be used to address labeling requirements and other challenges that arise because of constraints inherent in a public health response.
 'From a legal perspective, there are a lot of situations where EUA helps get past all those requirements,' said [Susan E. Sherman, J.D., M.S., a senior attorney with the Office of the General Counsel, HHS] 'You can change the labeling.
 You can change the information.
 You can change the dosage.
 You can give it to populations for which wasn't approved.'
 "US-HHS FDA Workshop Summary, Medical Countermeasures Dispensing: Emergency Use Authorization and the Postal Model (2009).

-21 USC § 360bbb.
+14 21 USC § 360bbb.
 Expanded access to unapproved therapies and diagnostics; §360bbb-0.
-Expanded access policy required for investigational drugs; §360bbb-0a.
-Investigational drugs for use by eligible patients; §360bbb-1.
+Expanded access policy required for investigational drugs; \$360bbb-0a.
+Investigational drugs for use by eligible patients; \$360bbb-1.
 Dispute resolution; §360bbb-2.
 Classification of products; §360bbb-3.
 Authorization for medical products for use in emergencies [Emergency Use Authorization/EUA products]; §360bbb-3a.
 Emergency use of medical products; §360bbb-3b.
 Products held for emergency use; §360bbb-3c.
 Expedited development and review of medical products for emergency uses; §360bbb-4.
 Countermeasure development, review, and technical assistance; §360bbb-4a.
 Priority review to encourage treatments for agents that present national security threats; §360bbb-4b.
 Medical countermeasure master files; §360bbb-5.
 Critical Path Public-Private Partnerships; §360bbb-6.
 Risk communication; §360bbb-7.
-Notification; §360bbb-8a.
+Notification; §360bbb-8.
+Consultation with external experts on rare diseases, targeted therapies, and genetic targeting of treatments; §360bbb-8a.
 Optimizing global clinical trials; §360bbb-8b.
 Use of clinical investigation data from outside the United States; §360bbb-8c.
 Patient participation in medical product discussion; §360bbb-8d.
 Notification, nondistribution, and recall of controlled substances.

-42 USC 300hh-10a.
-Public Health Emergency Medical Countermeasures Enterprise membership shall include: (1) The [HHS] Assistant Secretary for Preparedness and Response; (2) The Director of the Centers for Disease Control and Prevention; (3) The Director of the National Institutes of Health; (4) The Commissioner of Food and Drugs; (5) The Secretary of Defense; (6) The Secretary of Homeland Security; (7) The Secretary of Agriculture; (8) The Secretary of Veterans Affairs; (9) The Director of National Intelligence; (10) Representatives of any other Federal agency, which may include the Director of the Biomedical Advanced Research and Development Authority, the Director of the Strategic National Stockpile, the Director of the National Institute of Allergy and Infectious Diseases, and the Director of the Office of Public Health Preparedness and Response, as the [HHS] Secretary determines appropriate.
+15 42 USC 300hh-10a.
+Public Health Emergency Medical Countermeasures Enterprise membership shall include: (1) The [HHS] Assistant Secretary for Preparedness and Response; (2) The Director of the Centers for Disease Control and Prevention; (3) The Director of the National Institutes of Health; (4) The Commissioner of Food and Drugs; (5) The Secretary of Defense; (6) The Secretary of Homeland Security; (7) The Secretary of Agriculture; (8) The Secretary May 22, 2023 - Securitisation of Public Health Law: US Origin, DRAFT of Veterans Affairs; (9) The Director of National Intelligence; (10) Representatives of any other Federal agency, which may include the Director of the Biomedical Advanced Research and Development Authority, the Director of the Strategic National Stockpile, the Director of the National Institute of Allergy and Infectious Diseases, and the Director of the Office of Public Health Preparedness and Response, as the [HHS] Secretary determines appropriate.